Iron-Stag-Games/Iron-Stag-Games.github.io/docs/index.md

 features:
   - title: Lync
-    details: Lync is a file sync tool for Roblox created to meet the needs of the community and to improve maintainability over similar tools.
+    details: Lync is a file sync tool for Roblox created to meet the needs of the dev community and to improve maintainability over similar tools.
     link: /lync/
     linkText: Docs
   - title: Pronghorn